- Drug overdose

 In the case of some suicides, the victim is laboring under a psychosis of some sort, or another kind of truly debilitating mental health condition.
 An individual suffering from some sort of psychosis, or psychotic break, may reason that the only way in which he or she will experience any relief from the demons that haunt his or her life is to end it all.

 A smaller percentage of people who kill themselves are impulsive.
 They take action, even negative action, in a manner that some people might fairly describe as being thoughtless and careless.
-The impulsivity of some people, when combined with the use of mind altering substances, can result in rash, negative, and permanent action, like suicide.
+The impulsivity of some people, when combined with the use of mind-altering substances, can result in rash, negative, and permanent action, like suicide.

-Finally, another of the primary underlying causes of a suicide is a mistake.
+Finally, another of the primary underlying causes of suicide is a mistake.
 There are two types of mistakes that crop up in discussions of suicide.

 First, there is the Romeo and Juliet type of mistake leading to suicide.
 This is the type of suicide that was motivated by factually incorrect information.
 For example, a number of suicides occur each year because an individual receives incorrect information that leads a person to end his or her life.

 Second, there are a small number of what appear to be and ultimately are classified as suicides that really are not correctly identified.
 In other words, a person was engaged in some sort of activity directly before and that did cause his or her death.
 For example, there are a small number of people who experiment with oxygen deprivation as a means to heightening things like their response to sexual stimulation.
-These activities can involve hanging as means to lessen oxygen flow into the body.
+These activities can involve hanging as a means to lessen oxygen flow into the body.
 Something goes awry, the individual is killed, and family and friends think the death was a suicide by hanging.

 The grieving process after a loved one commits suicide is different than is the case when a family member dies of an illness or even an accident, according to Psychology Today.
 Grief associated with the suicide of a loved one typically is intensely connected with:

-If you are grieving the loss of a family member of other loved one by suicide, you need to take the step to understand that these other feelings and emotions are understandable and appropriate to your situation.
+If you are grieving the loss of a family member or other loved one by suicide, you need to take the step to understand that these other feelings and emotions are understandable and appropriate to your situation.
 You need to achieve this recognition in order to be able to move forward through the grieving process in a healthier way.

-As mentioned previously, survivors of suicides of loved ones face not only the immediate tasks of addressing the death site, but also an abundance of emotional and potential psychological challenges as well.
+As mentioned previously, survivors of suicides of loved ones face not only the immediate tasks of addressing the death site but also an abundance of emotional and potential psychological challenges as well.
 As was also noted, if you find yourself in this situation, you are far from alone.

 There exists an array of support services and resources for individuals who’ve lost loved ones to suicide.
 These include Survivors of Suicide, an online resource that includes forums and other means through which people who’ve endures the loss of loved one can connect and communicate.